CopyleftCultivars/TinyLLamaFarmer/README.md

 3. **Copy Downloaded Model:** Copy the downloaded Copyleftcultivars/Gemma2B-NaturalFarmerV3 model (GGUF format) to the same directory where you found the pre-loaded Gemma2B model files.

 4. **Verify Model Replacement:** Launch the MLC Chat app.
 There currently isn't a visual indicator within the app to confirm the model swap.
+The Model will show up on the list as the Gemma2B model, or may show the specific "NaturalFarmer" name.
 However, you can try interacting with the chat and see if the responses differ from the pre-loaded Gemma2B.
+A good test question is to explain IMO in the context of growing corn.
+If it answers regarding Indigenous Micro-Organisms, then you are successful and this is the correct Natural Farmer model.
+Good job!
+Enjoy!

 **Important Notes:**